 There is currently no public trading market for AbbVie's common stock.
-AbbVie has applied to list its common stock on the NYSE under the symbol "ABBV."
+AbbVie has been authorized to have its common stock listed on the NYSE under the symbol "ABBV."
 AbbVie has not and will not set the initial price of its common stock.
 The initial price will be established by the public markets.
 AbbVie also intends to list its common stock on the Chicago Stock Exchange, NYSE Euronext Paris, and the SIX Swiss Exchange.